jaimergp/msc-bioinformatics-thesis/contents/chapter04_hemocyanin.rst

     From draft to QM-minimized structure, step-by-step.

 An initial population of 1000 individuals was created and evolved for 300 generations with a crossover probability of 0.8 and mutation rate of 0.1.
-Three distances objectives were asked: the free end of the ligand should approach the terminal-N of the biotin in the other subunit to meet a covalent-suitable distance, while each of the side carbons in the N-rings of the copper scaffolds should approach K109 and K233, which may be able to facilitate some kind of additional anchoring to this long chain.
+Three distances objectives were asked: the free end of the ligand should approach the terminal-N of the biotin in the other subunit to meet a covalent-suitable distance, while each of the side carbons in the N-rings of the copper scaffolds should approach K109 and K233, which may be able to facilitate additional anchoring to help fix the long chain.
 An idealization of the final requirements is depicted below.

 .. figure:: fig/hemocyanin_objectives.png
     :align: center